Solved! Is a Home Warranty Worth It?

 A home warranty protects both a home buyer and a home seller.

 Most questions about home warranties come from home buyers, and rightly so.
-Many home warranty plans are marketed to new buyers to protect their investment, and many sellers choose to offer them to sweeten the deal on an older home.
+Many home warranty plans are marketed to new buyers to protect their investment, and many sellers choose to offer them to buyers to sweeten the deal on an older home.
 But a warranty can provide a great benefit and excellent protection to the seller as well.
-A homeowner who wants to sell will need to make decisions about what to upgrade or repair, what to leave as is, and what asking price fairly takes all those aspects into account, along with balancing these choices against the cost of a new home.
+A homeowner who wants to sell will need to make decisions about what to upgrade or repair, what to leave as-is, and what asking price fairly takes all those aspects into account, along with balancing these choices against the cost of a new home.
 Once that difficult work is done, the seller is at the mercy of the home and its systems.
-Should something fail, the seller will have to repair or replace it in order to continue with the sale, or they might need to adjust the asking price.
+Should something fail, the seller will have to repair or replace it in order to continue with the sale, or they might need to adjust the asking price to compensate for the money the buyer would need to pay to fix the issue.
 Sellers may find themselves in a precarious situation if they cannot afford to repair a major system failure that happens while the home is on the market—or worse, under contract.
 As Fields explains, “In cases where potential buyers are concerned about the age or condition of home systems and appliances, adding a home service plan can help move the deal forward.
 Once clients understand the budget protection that home service plans provide for covered home system and appliance component repairs or replacements, they’ll likely have fewer concerns about potential unexpected breakdowns due to normal wear and tear during the contract period.”

 If the buyer’s home inspection uncovers a necessary repair, this often results in a tedious negotiation on who will pay.
 However, if the repair is already covered under a home warranty, the seller can offer to cover it while only paying a service fee.
 Not having to be responsible for those repairs may seal the deal for a buyer who was on the fence, making the scenario a win-win for everyone.
 In addition, in many states new homeowners have up to a year (in some cases, longer) to ask the seller to pay for substantial portions of repair and replacement of systems that fail shortly after the purchase.
 A sellers home warranty can protect the seller by covering the majority of those types of costs, since selling a home is complicated enough without having the worry of unanticipated expenses after the sale.